Teak7/scheduleGetter/README.md

 # scheduleGetter
-Program that pulls university schedule from their website for the requested timeframe.
+Program that pulls university schedule from LaTech's website for the requested timeframe.
 Currently uses Selenium with only Firefox drivers.